 - Continue the assembly in this order until the final layer: bolognese, shredded parmigiano reggiano, béchamel, and noodles.

 - Once you reach the top of the casserole dish (or you run out of noodles), finish the top of the lasagna with a final layer of béchamel and shredded parmigiano reggiano.
-Top with freshly grated black pepper.
+Top with fresh black pepper.

 - Loosely cover the lasagna with aluminum foil and bake for 1 hour.
 This will prevent the dish from drying out.
 After an hour, increase the temperature to 425 F and bake uncovered for 10-15 minutes or until it is browned to your liking.